turingschool/mod-0-curriculum/session5/index.md

 - Great work asking questions in the public channel!
 - Answering questions in the public channel is the best way to solidify your learning and practice communicating technically
+- Many Git diagrams were posted early.
+Way to stay on top of things!

 ### Follow-Ups

+- How long did the capstone gear up and professional development assignments take?
 - Make sure that you continue to on your capstone.
 If you finish it, submit it and keep working on the extensions

 ### Today's Goals